Commonwealth v. Introvigne

 Commonwealth v.
 Introvigne was a High Court of Australia decision handed down on 3 August 1982 concerning the principle of non-delegable duty of care.
-A student was injured after part of a flagpole fell on them, and successfully sought damages from the Commonwealth for their injury.
+A student was injured after part of a flagpole fell on him, and successfully sought damages from the Commonwealth for their injury.
 It established in Australian law that schools have a non-delegable duty of care towards their pupils.

 Background

 Roldano Introvigne was a 15 year old student at Woden Valley High School in Canberra, Australian Capital Territory (ACT).
 Woden Valley High School, whilst in the ACT and so under the direct responsibility of the Commonwealth, was operated by the Department of Education of the State of New South Wales.
 The teachers of the school were employed and paid by the Government of New South Wales, which was then reimbursed by the Commonwealth.
 On the morning of 19 February 1971, the deputy principal called a meeting with all the staff, as the school principal had died overnight.
 There was only one teacher left to supervise all 900 students at the school who were gathered in the school quadrangle.
 Several of the boys, including Roldano, congregated around the flagpole.
 The boys started swinging on the halyard of the school flagpole.
 Shortly afterwards, whilst no one was swinging on it, Roldano was standing near the pole when a 7 kg part of the flag assembly, the truck containing the pulleys, fell 35 ft onto his head.
 He was seriously injured, with a major skull fracture, injuries to the right side of his brain, left side paralysis and loss of speech.
 He remained in a critical condition for over a week following the accident and remained in hospital for about three months.
 Continued effects of the slight, but permanent brain damage he received included headaches, some loss of memory, and some loss of subtle control of his left hand.